Accommodation considerations for non-students

 Read more about flat shares here

-Renting with Maison Student
+Renting with Mansion Student

 Here at Mansion student, we have accommodation options for everyone wanting to step away from university halls, including, non-students!
 Check out the affordable and modern one-bed and studio apartment options in Newcastle offering a clean and comfortable living space with luxury in-building amenities.
 You can take advantage of laundry facilities, high-speed WiFi, 24hr CCTV, generous storage space, desk space and more.